 This error does not indicate that the researcher made a mistake.
 As the graphs show, you can observe extreme sample statistics due to sample error alone.
 It’s the luck of the draw!

-Related post: Types of Errors in Hypothesis Testing
+Related posts: Statistical Significance: Definition & Meaning and Types of Errors in Hypothesis Testing

 Hypothesis tests are crucial when you want to use sample data to make conclusions about a population because these tests account for sample error.
 Using significance levels and P values to determine when to reject the null hypothesis improves the probability that you will draw the correct conclusion.